The birth of Apple's superphone

 It was January 9 2007 when Steve Jobs took to the stage of the Moscone Center in San Francisco to announce the arrival of the iPhone, which went on sale on June 29 of the same year.
 That's a full 10 years ago!

-If you find it difficult to remember that far back, a book about a boy wizard hit shelves for the first time and people were flocking to the cinema to get teary-eyed at Will Smith in The Pursuit Of Happyness.
+If you find it difficult to remember that far back, people were flocking to the cinema to get teary-eyed at Will Smith in The Pursuit Of Happyness.

 While our pop music and movie choices may not have improved much, smartphones were changed forever: from that point on, touchscreens, apps and digital media were the way forward.